blackjetrock/psion-org2-assembler/README.md

 Expressions can be used anywhere.

-.lst file has object code, label information and fixup data.
+.lst file has object code, label information, overlay information  and fixup data.

+The object code can be embedded in a C file as array data using comments to place the data.